Policy Config

 policy_config_appliedThe full { changes, binding, profile_snapshot } block as it appeared in the response

-policy_config_snapshotA separate top-level snapshot of the active config at decision time
+policy_config_snapshotA separate top-level canonical snapshot of the active config at decision time

 The double-storage is intentional: policy_config_applied shows what the API surfaced to the caller; policy_config_snapshot is the canonical record for replay.
 If the customer's profile is later updated, the audit record still carries the version that produced this specific decision.